Legal Issues Can Affect Your Business

 - Contract review.
 A poorly drawn-up contract may not protect your interests if disputes arise (and they do).
 A legal professional can clearly lay out the terms of your agreement, offering both protection and a point of reference for potential disputes.
 Also, ask an attorney to look through any contracts you receive to get a clear understanding of what you’re getting into.

-- As the number of small and medium businesses grows, so does the importance of distinguishable branding.
+- Trademarks.
+As the number of small and medium businesses grows, so does the importance of distinguishable branding.
 A trademark gives you legal protection over your branding.
 You should seek legal support to register a trademark as soon as possible to prevent another business from infringing your intellectual property — or the other way around.

 - Leasing and purchasing property.
 It’s not uncommon to find a lease or purchase agreements that protect the landlord’s interests over your own, so consult an attorney to review the documentation before you sign anything.
 They can ensure the contract complies with leasing laws and explain the terms so you understand what you can and can’t do with your office space.
 You can also consult them to determine whether investing in real estate will achieve your financial objectives.

-- As an employer, you have legal responsibilities towards the people you hire.
+- Employment.
+As an employer, you have legal responsibilities towards the people you hire.
 Employment law can be complex; you have to consider everything from recruitment, contracts, and taxes to health and safety, benefits, and dismissals.
 A legal professional can help you navigate your way to happy employees.

 The Right Legal Solution for Your Small Business